AKateYang/myculinarycompass/README.md

 This is a MERN stack web app.
-Once the app is cloned, please setup .env file and run the command npm install in the root directory and in frontend dir
+Once the app is cloned, please setup .env file and run the command npm install in the root directory & in frontend directory.

-Website can be found at
+Website can be found at myculinarycompass.com

 # Group 9

 1. Ahal Saias
 2. Alissa Forde
 3. Ashley Yang